-This Red Curry Stir Fry is loaded with vegetables and tofu and tossed with a simple red curry coconut sauce.
+This Red Curry Vegetable Stir Fry is loaded with vegetables and tofu and tossed with a simple red curry coconut sauce.
 Quick and nourishing, you can have this easy vegan stir fry on the table in under 30 minutes.

 Everything comes together in one pan, and even with all the chopping involved you'll have dinner on the table in 30 minutes or less.
 And I'll tell you what - if you want to phone it in and use one of those packs of pre-chopped stir-fry veggies, it'll go even faster.
 No shame in that game.